Kenya's Nakumatt supermarket chain foiled by explosive growth

 Kenya’s High Court will rule on Nov.
-16 on Nakumatt Supermarkets’ petition for protection from creditors to whom it owes more than $300 million (£228.7 million).
-Thousands of jobs are at stake, and France’s Carrefour (CARR.PA) and South Africa’s Shoprite (SHPJ.J) are already moving to fill the gap.
+16 on Nakumatt Supermarkets’ petition for protection from creditors to whom it owes more than $300 million.
+Thousands of jobs are at stake, and France’s Carrefour and South Africa’s Shoprite are already moving to fill the gap.

-It’s an ignominious fall - with more than 60 outlets and 1,500 suppliers, turnover at the company once equalled nearly one percent of Kenyan GDP.
+It’s an ignominious fall - with more than 60 outlets and 1,500 suppliers, turnover at the company once equaled nearly one percent of Kenyan GDP.

 Former employees, suppliers, fellow business people and private equity investors paint a picture of a firm whose management capacity did not keep up with its prodigious growth.